How your arms can help you run more efficentlyJan 30, 2023

 Most runners are pleasantly surprised, if initially a little sceptical, to hear that the legs will fall in with the rhythm of our arms.
 When done correctly, a quick rhythm of our arms means that the feet follow and there is no time for a heel strike as the rhythm pulls us on to the next step and hence the feet hit the ground closer to the body than right out in front.
 Give it a try.
 Bend your arms to waist height, relax your fists and elbow directly back behind you.
 Each hit behind you is one count.
 When I run parkrun or any other short distance event I aim to count "back, two, three, four" consistently.
 My focus is on the backward movement of the elbow and the counting is pretty quick.
 My feet don't have time to take a big heel strike out in front as the arm rhythm means I need to be on to the next step and in turn the length of each step in front of me is reduced.

 Running with your arms may sound like silly advice to follow, but don’t knock it until you give it a try.
 Focus on the relaxation, the rhythm and indeed the occasional shake out of the arms to release any build-up of tension.
 Give the legs a break now and then and allow the arms a chance to pull their weight.
 You might be pleasantly surprised and grateful to have two extra limbs to help carry the load.

-Subscribe to our newsletter and keep up date on all our latest news and get training tips and motivation right in your inbox.
+Keep up date on all our latest news.
+Get training tips and motivation right in your inbox.